-- A. An employee requesting vacation time use must give a 24-hour advance notice to the Chief of Police except that vacation usage would be permissible with a one (1) hour notice if the supervisor so granting such leave is of the opinion that doing so would not unduly disrupt the operations of the Police Department.
-The Employer shall have the sole discretion for granting such leave, but denial should be for a valid reason and not mere inconvenience. - B. Vacation time may be charged out in one (1) hour increments. - C. Vacation hours shall be compensated at the employee's current base pay rate.
+A. An employee requesting vacation time use must give a 24 hour advance notice to the Chief of Police except that vacation usage would be permissible with a one (1) hour notice if the Police Chief is of the opinion that doing so would not unduly disrupt the operations of the Police Department.
+The Employer shall have the sole discretion for granting such leave, but denial should be for a valid reason and

-Section 23.4 Employees Not on the Active Payroll

-Employees not on the active payroll are not entitled to accrue vacation leave unless such absence is caused by an injury sustained while acting in their capacity as a Bargaining unit employee.

-Section 23.5 Court Interruption of Vacation

-In the event an employee finds his annually scheduled vacation interrupted by scheduled court appearances, management will compensate with a minimum of eight (8) hours compensatory time or a minimum of eight (8) hours regular pay.
-The term annually scheduled vacation is defined in Section 23.2 (B) above.
-Employees must notify the court in writing 30 days prior to their scheduled annual vacation.

-Section 23.6 Vacation Pay-Out

-Upon separation, an employee shall be paid for his unused accumulation of vacation leave up to a maximum time which is accruable in a one-year period.
-Upon retirement, after 19 years of service, an employee may cash in such unused accumulation of vacation up to a maximum of 600 hours.

-Section 23.7 Personal Day

-Employees shall be granted three (3) personal days with pay per year.
-Personal days may not be carried over into the next year.
-Personal days shall be scheduled in accordance with Section 3 above.
-One personal day per year may be used with giving only two hours' notice.

-Section 23.8 Work on a Holiday

-In recognition that bargaining unit employees are required to work on national holidays, the vacation schedule specified in part (A) of this section includes vacation accrual at an accelerated rate as compensation.
-In addition, employees required to work on certain national holidays shall be paid at one and a half their normal rate of pay.
-Additionally, any employee who is held over to work on another shift on a holiday shall be paid two times their normal rate of pay for the second shift.
-The following holidays shall apply: New Year's Day, Martin Luther King Day, President's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans' Day, Thanksgiving Day, Day after Thanksgiving, and Christmas Day, and any other Holiday/s declared by the President of the United States, by the Governor of the State of Ohio or by the Mayor or Council of the City of Zanesville.
+1 not mere inconvenience.
+2 3 В. Vacation time may be charged out in one (1) hour increments.
+4 5 C. Vacation hours shall be compensated at the employee's current base pay rate.
+6 7 8 Section 23.4 Employees Not on the Active Payroll Employees not on the active payrol 9 are not entitled to accrue vacation leave unless such absence is caused by an injury sustained 10 while acting in their capacity as a Bargaining unit employee.
+11 12 Court Interruption of Vacation In the event an employee finds his annually 13 acation interrupted by scheduled court appearances, management will compensate 14 num of five (5) hours compensatory time or a minimum of eight (8) hours regular 15 erm annually scheduled vacation is defined as any vacation scheduled during the 16 scheduling ro otation described in Section 24.2 herein.
+17 C4: 22 C Wastin Dee Oot 18 Vacation Pay-Out Upon separation, an employee shall be paid for his unused 19 20 n of vacation leave up to a maximum of 600 hours.
+Upon retirement after 19 years a employee may cash in such unused accumulation of vacation.
+21 of service, at i employee may cash in such unused accumulation of vacation.
+22 Section 23.7 Personal Day Employees shall be granted three (3) personal days with 23 Personal days may not be carried over into the next year.
+Personal days shall be 24 If in accordance with Section 23.3 above.
+25 senedated of The decordance with Section 25.5 doore.
+26 Section 23.8 Working on National Holidays 27 28 A. Employees who are required to work on a day observed as a holiday shall be paid 29 at a rate of one and one half (11⁄2) their regular hourly rate for all hours worked on 30 the listed holidays.
+Additionally, any employee who is held over to work on 31 another shift on a holiday shall be paid two times their normal rate of pay for the 32 second shift.
+The following holidays shall apply: New Year's Day, Martin 33 Luther King Day, President's Day, Memorial Day, Juneteenth, Independence 34 Day, Labor Day, Columbus Day, Veterans' Day, Thanksgiving Day and 35 Christmas Day, and any additional Holiday(s) declared by the President of the 36 United States, by the Governor of the State of Ohio, or by the Mayor or Council 37 of the City of Zanesville.
+38 39 В. When one of the holidays listed above falls on a Sunday, the next following 40 Monday shall be observed as a holiday.
+When one of the holidays listed above 41 falls on a Saturday, the preceding Friday shall be observed as a holiday.
+42 43 44 45 45 46 40